rockage/littledot/public/static/products/LD-Y2/info.md

 ### Introduction

 - The LittleDot LD Y2 is a headphone and loud speaker dual-use amplifier with 300B tubes.
 In order to achieve the best performance, its power unit and amplification unit are independent.
-The power supply part of LD Y2 is also uses electronic tube rectification.
-The rectifier tube is from the Soviet Union.
-5U4G.
-And the pre-drive tube of LD-Y2 is RCA 6SH7.
+The power supply part of LD Y2  uses the tube rectification.
+The rectifier tube is come from Soviet Union, 5U4G.
 - As we all know, 300B is a very good power tube for the amplifier.
 As the core of  LD-Y2, we chooses JJ300B, which is the industry-leading, from Czech.
+In the selection of the preamp tube, according to the original recommendation of 300B usage, we choose RCA 6SH7 as the preamp tube for it.
 - The other parts of LD Y2 are also very elaborate, including:

   1. Swiss Lundal™ input transformer